 Impact Investing Education

-The Activator Series is a guided learning journey brought to you by Toniic that leverages our 10 years of experience supporting global impact investors.
-The Series provides Toniic members with a systematic overview of the portfolio approach to impact investing for High Net Worth Individuals, Family Offices, and Foundations.
-The goal of the series is to give people who are new to impact investing (or investing in general) the basic tools they need to start deploying their wealth in better alignment with their values.
+The Activator Series is an impact investing education series that leverages our 10 years of experience supporting global impact investors.
+Our goal for the series is to give our members that are new to impact investing or investing in general the basic tools they need to start deploying their wealth in better alignment with their values.

 Accelerate Your Impact Investing Journey in Three Phases